If an electrician injury has set you back, we'll help you move forward

 If your injuries were caused by your employer or a co-worker, you may be entitled to claim compensation.

-Building sites are inherently dangerous places to work, and these dangers are reflected in the official building site accident statistics published by the Health and Safety Executive ('HSE').
+The construction sector accounts for a disproportionately high number of workers who sustain serious injuries in the course of their work.
+These dangers are reflected in the official building site accident statistics published by the Health and Safety Executive ('HSE').
 The figures reveal that 53,000 workers sustained non-fatal injuries at work averaged over the three-year period 2020/21-2022/23.
-The construction sector accounts for a disproportionately high number of workers who sustain serious injuries in the course of their work.

 Read more: